eisen-dev/eisen_engine/README.md

-# bayes_api
+# Bayes Server
-Api of the bayes application
+Server part of the bayes application